icrichmond/lit-docs/papers/Sayers_et_al_2016.md

 [[drought]] is divided into three main types (from the glossary):

-- Meterological
+- Meteorological
-	- Meterological drought: A temporary, negative and severe deviation from average precipitation values that persists for a sufficient period of time to significantly reduce blue-water or green-water resources in a river basin or region.
+	- Meteorological drought: A temporary, negative and severe deviation from average precipitation values that persists for a sufficient period of time to significantly reduce blue-water or green-water resources in a river basin or region.
 - Blue-water
 	- Blue-water: freshwater found on the surface (in lakes and rivers) or in the ground (in aquifers).
 	- Blue-water drought: An unusual and significant deficiency in the water stored in freshwater lakes, rivers, aquifers and wetlands.